vedhamereddy/GettingAIISentimental/README.md

 # GettingAIISentimental

 **What the Project Does:**
 > Our program is an AI model which is designed to take a set of data and determine whether the sentences within the collection, demonstrate a positive or negative sentiment.
-Our program in particular is unique due to our "hybrid algorithm", in which we combined Convolutional Neural Networks, K Nearest Neighbors, and Support Vector Machine algorithms together.
+Our program in particular is unique due to our "hybrid algorithm", in which we combined K Nearest Neighbors, and Support Vector Machine algorithms together.
 With each method being more accurate than the last, we were able to obtain precise results with great efficiency.